The element of surprise in the sports card hobby

 The year was 1975 when I first started to collect sport cards.
 When this massive "Lot of Cards" all started.
 The first collection was stored in a shoe box under my bed in Peabody, MA.
 It was my stash!
 My single mom with very limited funds and a great heart would invest what little extra money she had to help me with my passion.
 She gave me the .50 cents to buy a pack or two every time we went to the store.
 There was something just fascinating to me about sport cards!
 It was my introduction to many things and opening wax packs was a lot of fun and that pink stick of gum just tasted delicious!
 I did not know too many of the players back then other than my beloved Red Sox, Celtics, Bruins and Patriots players.
 However, opening packs was my introduction to learn more about players on other teams.
 It was the element of surprise of opening packs of cards and not knowing who you were going to get that I liked!
 That was the thrill of the hunt!

-Flash forward to almost the year 2021 some 46 years later.
+Flash forward to 2023 some 48 years later.
 There still are wax packs and certainly the element of surprise is there to get an auto, rookie or game used of some great players.
 However, for me as a vintage collector I would love to be surprised by cards from my childhood.

 So getting wax packs from the 1970's surprisingly is still a possibility.
 However, if I did find an unopened wax that old it would most likely be sent to PSA and sealed forever and then eventually sold for profit.
 Opening a pack that old seems just wrong.
 It survived that many years unopened you simply should not open it.
 Even though it would be so much fun!